brykellas/GitLab/README.md

 3. Review the changes being proposed by Developer 1
 4. If they look good, approve the changes by clicking on Merge pull request.
 Confirm merge.
 ### DEVELOPER 2
-1. Pull down the latest changes from the remote repository; git fetch 2.
-Create a new branch named quotes and switch to it 3.
-The index.html page is in need of some content.
-Add an <h1> element with a title for the page 4.
-Additionally, add a <blockquote> element to the page with your favorite quote, be sure to include the author 5.
+1. Pull down the latest changes from the remote repository; git fetch
+2. Create a new branch named quotes and switch to it
+3. The index.html page is in need of some content.
+Add an \<h1\> element with a title for the page
+4. Additionally, add a \<blockquote\> element to the page with your favorite quote, be sure to include the author 5.
 Go ahead and create a file named style.css, but don't worry about adding anything to it yet
 6. Stage your changes for the next commit
 7. Commit your changes, adding a pertinent message
 8. Push the branch to the remote repository and create a pull request.